jwohlleben/streamdl/README.md

   -l, --live            enables live mode for downloading livestreams -c format, --convert format
-                        converts the stream to a given format (mp3, mp4) -a header:value, --add-header header:value
+                        converts the stream to a given format (mp3, mp4) -H header, --header header
-                        adds or overwrites an existing header based on the headers.py file -r header, --remove-header header
+                        adds or overwrites an existing header based on the headers.py file -R header, --remove-header header
                         removes an existing header based on the headers.py file -s sec|minsec-maxsec, --sleep sec|minsec-maxsec
                         sleeps a fixed time sec or sleeps random in [minsec;maxsec] between